TheFoodForest/California-Renewable-Predictions-with-FB-Prophet/README.md

 Contents
 -
-##### California-Renewable-Predictions-with-FB-Prophet:
+### California-Renewable-Predictions-with-FB-Prophet:
-ETL:
+#### ETL:
-- Jupyter notebook that: sets up SQL DB, then scrapes renewable production data from CAISO and pulls energy demand data from EIA API, and loads into database
+- Jupyter notebook that:
   - Builds structure for local PostgreSQL database
   - Gets California energy prodction data from daily renewable reports on CAISO website
   - Gets historic California energy demand data from EIA API
-  - Builds dataframes with the data and writes to database Predictions and Analysis:
+  - Builds dataframes with the data and writes to database
+#### Predictions and Analysis:
   - Jupyter notebook for analyzing flow of energy through California
   - Jupyter notebook using FB Prophet to predict renewable power production and write results to DB
   - Jupyter notebook for predicting energy demand
-SQL:
+#### SQL:
   - SQL files for refernce, all sql is also in ETL jupyter notebook
-Flask-api-app
+#### Flask-api-app
   - APP ONLY LOCAL, NOT REDISTRUBUTING DATA
   - local app that returns data from built database
   - home page html is in "templates" folder

 Contributors